How many MPs are there in the House of Commons?

 How many MPs are there in each party?

-For the State of the Parties please follow the link below:
+Up to date information is shown on the State of the Parties page at the link below:

 How many male MPs are there?